idolize/logitech-craft-vscode/README.md

 ## Installation

 1. Install [the VS Code extension](https://marketplace.visualstudio.com/items?itemName=idolize.logitech-craft-vscode)
-1. Install the Logi Options plugin from the 1a2e44b7-ca8c-46c7-8200-74c8f60ab6cb folder*
+1. Enable the Logi Options plugin in the Options application settings

-> *Note: right now the Logi Options plugin is not officially signed by Logitech, so [you have to put your keyboard into "developer mode"](README_DEV.md) to install it.
-Hopefully soon this process can be improved.
+## Local development

+Read the [developer guide](README_DEV.md) for information on how to run this plugin locally and contribute changes.

 ## Customization